 If a participant is requested to return a tax credit, the District will notify the Department of Taxation of the landowner's name, Social Security Number or Tax ID number to which the tax credit was issued, the year that the tax credit was issued, contract number, instance number, the DCR specification code for which the tax credit was authorized, and the calculated re-payment amount.
 Upon receiving a response from the Department of Taxation regarding the verified repayment amount due, the District will provide the amount, in writing, to the participant.
-Participants will have 60 days from the date of notification to refund the Department of Taxation the tax credit funds.
-The District will direct the participant to send a check directly to the Virginia Department of Taxation, P. O. Box 715, Richmond, VA 23218-0715 with a letter identifying the participant's name, address, Social Security Number or Tax ID number, and year that the tax credit was utilized.
-The participant should provide the District with a copy of the letter sent to the Department of Taxation for verification.
+Participants will also receive an assessment notice from the Department of Taxation for the amount due after the income tax return that previously claimed the credit has been adjusted.
+The participant will need to follow the guidance on the assessment notice on how to submit payment to the Department of Taxation.
+The participant should provide the District with a copy of the

+Department of Taxation assessment notice for verification.